buntagonalprism/scroll_visibility/README.md

-# visibility_widget
+# Scroll Visibility

-Flutter widget enabling programmatically scrolling widgets into view
+Flutter widget enabling programmatically scrolling specified widgets into view.
+Helpful for drawing user's attention to fields with errors during input validation or for highlighting interesting content.

-## Getting Started

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).

-For help on editing package code, view the [documentation](https://flutter.io/developing-packages/).
+Each widget to be scrolled into view needs a seperate scroll visibility node to identify it so this solution is not intended for scrolling through a large number of items in a ListView (instead consider interacting directly with the scroll controller).